top of page

 What kind of play is the O’Neill looking for?
 Or: "I have one play that has A, B, and C qualities, and another play that has X, Y, and Z qualities.
 Which should I submit?"

 The National Playwrights Conference proudly supports all styles and genres of theater, including one-acts and solo pieces.
-We would encourage you to worry less about submitting the kind of play you imagine the O’Neill would like to develop, and instead think deeply about which of your plays would benefit most from the resources the O’Neill would be able to provide during your residency.
+We encourage you not to worry about the kind of play you imagine the O’Neill wants to develop, and instead consider which of your plays would benefit most from the resources the O’Neill provides.

 So you accept one-person plays and solo shows?